 The look on her face tells me she wants to turn and run but JR’s keen eye picks up her hesitation and pays her special attention to make her feel comfortable.

 Before we’re allowed on the horses, we are given a thorough briefing and a training session on how to use the reins.

 JR ties a set of reins to a post and demonstrates how to take control of the horse.

 One by one, we all take turns to show JR we have understood his instructions on how to lengthen and shorten the reigns.

 Once we’ve mastered the reins, we mount our horses in the yards and head towards the Cockburn Ranges.

-Yeeda is friendly but shy and it’s obvious he is proud to be part of the TAFE programme which was put in place to train indigenous men and women in tourism, hospitality and pastoral operations.
+Yeeda is friendly but shy and is proud to have been part of the TAFE programme which was put in place to train indigenous men and women in tourism, hospitality and pastoral operations.